 - Chapter 1- Introduction.
 This chapter provides a brief overview of the 802.11g Wireless LAN Card and the installation process. - Chapter 2-Wireless Networking Concepts.
 This chapter introduces the major terms and explains the various concepts associated with configuring wireless LANs. - Chapter 3-Installation.
 Provides hardware installation and software setup procedures to prepare your PC for Wireless LAN Card operation.
 You will also need to perform the LAN configuration procedures described in Chapter 4. - Chapter 4-Configuration & Operation.
 This chapter provides operating instructions for the Wireless LAN Card and provides procedures for configuring your wireless LAN after completion of installation and initial setup. - Chapter 5-Uninstalltion.
-This chapter details how to uninstall the WLAN Management Utility.
+This chapter details how to uninstall the WLAN Management Utility. - Chapter 6-Troubleshooting.
+This chapter provides some good tips to follow in case you are having difficulties with the Wireless LAN Card after completing the installation procedure.

-Appendix A-Glossary.
+- Appendix A- Hardware Specifications.
+This appendix provides hardware specifications for the Wireless LAN Card. - Appendix B-Glossary.
 Defines various terminology associated with Wireless LANs.